Radishes are the star in this creamy and gorgeous soup that will be the star for dinner, this week! The radishes are mild and sweet in this recipe.

 - Add the onion, radishes, corn, salt, pepper, and hot sauce in pan.
 Bring the butter, onion, radishes, corn, and spices to a boil, keep at a low-boil for about 30 minutes or until the radishes and onions are soft.
 Be careful not to burn the butter.

-- Keep the temperature on low and stir in the milk and sugar.
+- Keep the temperature on low and stir in the milk.

 - Heat until hot but not boiling.